ryivins/Scopes-Coffee/business/staff.md

 date: 2025-10-03
 ---

-# Staffing & Training

-### What positions are required?
+## What positions are required?
 GM, Assistant Manager, Baristas, Sound Tech(s), Door/Security (show nights), and Event Coordinator.

-### What inclusivity and customer service training will staff receive?
+## What inclusivity and customer service training will staff receive?
 - Safe‑space
 - Security
 - Accessibility awareness
 - Hospitality
 - Beverage Standards

-### What is the process for scheduling and shift coverage?
+## What is the process for scheduling and shift coverage?
 - Scheduling: Digital tool with staff access
 - Shift Coverage: Staff swap w/ manager approval
 - Weekly schedule posted 1 week in advance